 Places in Paris to workout, for Tourists, Nomads & Business Travelers

 Whatever your wellness goals or trip duration may be, you can rest assured a big city like Paris has what you need to keep those activities going.

 - Short term/tourist

 - Semi-long term / nomadic

 Different gyms have different types of packages.
-While you might not mind paying a €10 day pass for a day or 2 as a tourist, this will add up on a 3-month or even 3-week stay in Paris.
+While you might not mind paying a €10 day pass for a day or two as a tourist, this can add up fast on a 3-month or even 3-week stay in Paris.